MBigaj/MBigaj/README.md

 👋 Hi, I’m Nick!

+I'm a Computer Science degree student with lots of aspirations and motivation to code!
-I’m interested in programming and have been working in the following programming languages,
+My main interest is programming and I have been working in the following programming languages:
 - Web Dev: HTTP, CSS, PHP, JavaScript
 - App Dev: Python, C++
 - Machine Learning - Python